 Students who are currently in a Bachelor's program at Kent State University and have a very good undergraduate record may want to consider the Combined Bachelor's and Master's program.
 This program allows an undergraduate student to apply for early admission to the Master of Digital Sciences degree and double-count up to 12 hours of graduate coursework toward both degrees, saving up to an entire semester of tuition and time.

-Applicants for the Master of Digital Sciences degree are expected to have an undergraduate grade point average (GPA) of at least 2.75 on a 4.0 point scale.
+Applicants for the Master of Digital Sciences degree are expected to have an undergraduate grade point average (GPA) of at least 3.0 on a 4.0 point scale.
 Applicants with a lower GPA will be considered for conditional admission.
 The GRE is not required but if taken will be considered in the admission process.

 Applicants must submit official transcript(s), current resume, three letters of recommendation, a statement of goals and objectives for pursuing this degree, and (optionally) a statement of plans for electives.

-The (required) statement of goals and objectives should explain your goals and objectives for pursuing this advanced degree.
-For example, are you trying to better prepare yourself for a specific career, update your knowledge in a specific area, add expertise that will be more valuable in your current career, or do you expect to gain something else from this degree?
+The (required) statement of goals and objectives should explain the applicant's goals and objectives for pursuing this advanced degree.
+For example, the applicant may want to better prepare for a particular career, to update knowledge in a specific area or to add expertise that will make the applicant more valuable in a current career.

-The (optional) statement of plans for electives should explain how you plan to choose your Digital Sciences related electives to complement your selected concentration and undergraduate major.
-For example, how do you see these electives helping you to meet the goals and objectives that you listed in the previous question?
+The (optional) statement of plans for electives should explain how the applicant plans to choose the digital sciences related electives to complement the selected concentration and undergraduate major.
+The applicant should explain how the electives will help to meet the goals and objectives listed in the previous question.

 International applicants must submit evidence of proficiency in the English language, usually through the TOEFL, MELAB, or IELTS.